AnjolaA/webdriverio-demo/README.md

 Create folder webdriverio-demo

 CD into webdriverio-demo

         cd webdriverio-demo

+RUN command

-npm init y
+        npm init -y

         npm install webdriverio --save-dev

         ./node_modules/.bin/wdio config

     Q: Where do you want to execute your tests?
     A: On my local machine

     Q: Which framework do you want to use?
     A: mocha

     Q: Shall I install the framework adapter for you?
     A: Yes (just press enter)

     Q: Where are your test specs located?
     A: ./test/specs/*/.js (just press enter)

     Q: Which reporter do you want to use?
     A: dot (just press space and enter)

     Q: Shall I install the reporter library for you?
     A: Yes (just press enter)

     Q: Do you want to add a service to your test setup?
     A: none (just press enter, let’s skip this for simplicity)

     Q: Level of logging verbosity:
     A: silent (just press enter)

     Q: In which directory should screenshots gets saved if a command fails?
     A: ./errorShots/ (just press enter)

     Q: What is the base url?
     A: http://localhost (just press enter)

+Install selenium standalone service
         npm install wdio-selenium-standalone-service --save-dev

+Install reporter
- npm install wdio-spec-reporter --save-dev uncomment/ update/add standalone selenium
+ npm install wdio-spec-reporter --save-dev

+ Add selenium service to config uncomment/ update/add standalone selenium
 services: ['selenium-standalone']